madalinfasie/monitoringapp_mongodb/README.md

 The json file can have the following fields:

-`name`: required, the name of the metric
+`name`: _required_, the name of the metric

-`train_params`: optional, a dictionary that will be passed as parameters to the training model
+`train_params`: _optional_, a dictionary that will be passed as parameters to the training model

-`train_interval`: optional, a dictionary that will be passed as parameters to a timedelta object.
+`train_interval`: _optional_, a dictionary that will be passed as parameters to a timedelta object.
 This interval is used for data selection before running the training process.

 The `components.anomaly_detector.Detector` class acts as a Facade for the actual model inside `components.anomaly_models` module.
 The detector can only use a single prediction model and it has the role of collecting the metrics from the `detetection_metrics.json` file and running the training and prediction processes for every metric it finds.